Mailman (City Letter Carrier)

 3) Do you get better hours when you become a regular employee?
 Can you refuse O/T?

-Asked by Andy b about 10 years ago
+Asked by Andy b over 10 years ago

 Andy, I am glad to write this blog of my experiences and advice as a letter carrier for the USPS.
 To answer your questions:1) I'd wear a suit if you have one, or ar least a shirt and tie with nice pants and shoes.
 Try to be clean cut, ambitious, professional and polite.
 I don't know how much appearance counts in a USPS interview, but it can't hurt to take the above advice.
 Be on time and respectful of the interviewer.